The gaming industry as a whole is experiencing a boom like never before.

 With an average salary of over $60,000 and plenty of growth predicted for the future, it’s easy to see why video game design is such a lucrative career option.

-Our entire goal in compiling this list was gives you the insight necessary start your journey into this rewarding industry.
+Our entire goal in compiling this list is to give you the insight necessary to start your journey into this rewarding industry.

 Major studios in California and around the world are always keeping an eye on colleges such as the ones listed here because talented designers are always in demand.

 Make every effort to separate yourself from the crowd by getting the best grades possible while at the same time building a strong yet diverse portfolio.